menu

 Occupations and Workforce

-Allenton is a blue-collar town, with 42.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Allenton, you'll notice that it is more blue-collar than most other communities in America.
+42.09% of Allenton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Allenton is a town of construction workers and builders, service providers, and managers.
 There are especially a lot of people living in Allenton who work in office and administrative support (13.38%), food service (13.14%), and farm management occupations (10.22%).

 You will also find that a lot of people in Allenton work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.